CDC pushes for school reopening amid concerns over Delta variant

 Critics of the unions say that is merely double-talk.

 “I don’t find them especially credible.
-They spent last year doing everything they could to give the impression that school reopening was nonessential— a nicety that could lag reopening of bars, restaurants, and more,” said education reformer Frederick M. Hess of the American Enterprise Institute in an email to Yahoo News.”I find their talking points unconvincing, at best, and insincere, at worst.”
+They spent last year doing everything they could to give the impression that school reopening was nonessential — a nicety that could lag reopening of bars, restaurants, and more,” said education reformer Frederick M. Hess of the American Enterprise Institute in an email to Yahoo News.
+“I find their talking points unconvincing, at best, and insincere, at worst.”

 Within a matter of weeks, school districts will announce their final plans for the 2021-22 school year.
 Guidance from the CDC and pressure from teachers unions’ could shape those decisions.
 So could parent advocacy, as well as worries about political backlash.